-Our company has established the goal of employing at least 50% women in retail and management positions to help them achieve their goal of entering the adult-use marijuana industry.
+1. Our company has established the diversity goal of employing 20% or more women and or veterans in retail and management positions to help them achieve their goal of entering the adult-use marijuana industry.

 Programs

 The following programs will help effectuate the above goals: